-Andy Reinland has served as our Executive Vice President and Chief Financial Officer since October 2012.
-For SEC reporting purposes, Mr. Reinland is the principal financial officer and principal accounting officer.
-From October 2005 to October 2012, Mr. Reinland served as our Senior Vice President and Chief Finance Officer.
+Andy Reinland has served as Executive Vice President since October 2005 and Chief Financial Officer since October 2012.
+From October 2005 to October 2012, he served as our Chief Finance Officer.
 Mr. Reinland joined F5 in 1998 as a senior financial analyst and served as our Vice President of Finance from January 2004 to October 2005.
 Prior to joining F5, Mr. Reinland was Chief Financial Officer for RTIME, Inc., a developer of real-time 3D software for Internet applications, which was acquired by Sony.
 Mr. Reinland started his career in public accounting.
 Mr. Reinland holds a B.A. in Business from Washington State University.